athrane/pineapple/README.txt

 1) IDE: Eclipse
 -----------

-1.1) Download Eclipse 4.6 (Neon) and install it.
+1.1) Download Eclipse and install it.

 2) Maven
 ---------

-2.1) Download Maven 3.3.3 and install it.
+2.1) Download Maven 3.5.3 and install it.

 2.2 ) Add $M2_HOME/bin to your $PATH.